ni/slsc-capability-explorer/README.md

 ## Saving Changes

-Click the **Save** button to save the changes to a new JSON Caps file.
+Click the **Save** button to save the changes to a new capabilities file.